k-sieradzki/VivaVilla/README.md

 # VivaVilla

-VivaVilla - landing page template - built with React library using CSS Modules and Swiper.js.
+VivaVilla - landing page template - built with React library using SCSS Modules and Swiper.js.
 The page has been created using responsive web design (RWD) techniques.

 Live: https://steady-empanada-eff616.netlify.app